gov-suite/governed-text-template/README.md

 export default [executeTemplate, isValidContent, onInvalidContent];
 ```

+Basically, the module is a normal TypeScript module except it has a module default set to an array like `export default [executeTemplate, isValidContent, onInvalidContent]`.

+Each template module can supply a execution function, an optional type guard for the incoming content, and an optional function that will be called in case the incoming content is invalid.
+The content type, function names, etc. may use any names -- all type guards use normal TypeScript structured typing (not name based).

 # Multiple templates module source

 See [mod_test.multiple-tmpl.ts](mod_test.multiple-tmpl.ts) for a sample multiple templates module source file and [mod_test.ts](mod_test.ts) for examples of how to consume and execute a specific template within it.
+A muliple templates module is basically the same as a single template module but has one extra property available known as the *template identity* which is selects the template to execute.

 ```typescript
 export interface Content1 {